NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 > Allah's Messenger said, "Allah has ninety-nine Names, one-hundred less one; and he who memorized them all by heart will enter Paradise."

+## Allah is a fickle and arbitrary judge

+> "Indeed two men among those who entered the Fire will be screaming violently.
+So the Lord, Blessed and Exalted, will say: 'Take them out.'
+Then when they are taken out He will say: 'What caused you to scream so violently?'

+Is Allah stupid or just cruel?

+> They will say: 'We did that so You would have mercy on us.'
+He will say: 'My mercy for you is that you both go and throw yourselves where you were in the Fire.'

+How is it mercy to tell someone to throw themselves into hellfire?
+Seems like something Saw would do.

+> So they will go.
+One of them will throw himself in, and He will make it cool and peaceful for him.

+How is it justice to randomly make hell comfortable for a sinner?
+Allah is not consistent at all.

+> And the other will stand there and not throw himself in, so the Lord, Mighty and Majestic, will say to him: 'What prevented you from throwing yourself in as your companion did?'
+He will say: 'O Lord!
+I hope that you will not return me to it after You have taken me out.'

+Understandable.
+This guy doesn't play Allah's manipulative games.

+> So the Lord, Blessed and Exalted, will say to him: 'For you is what you hoped for,' and so they will both enter Paradise together by the mercy of Allah."

+So he is pardoned for not accepting Allahs "mercy" of throwing himself into hell?
+And the other guy was also taken with him to paradise?
+Allah has proven to be neither merciful, nor just, nor consistent, but fickle and arbitrary and completely illogical.